102

 I tasted 2008 Ferran white which was missing at La Garde tasting, and it was gentle and soft wine with an aroma of pear, elegant and round.
 2007 Ferran white appeared fresher than in 2008, with better acidity, more opulence, and deeper and longer on the palate.
 Very fine indeed.

-Many of the mentioned properties have their own website, so if someone needs more detailed information, try Google or ask both Syndicats.
+Many of the mentioned properties have their website, so if someone needs more detailed information, try Google or ask both Syndicats.

 IMPRESSIONS FROM HARVEST 2010 AND TASTINGS AT OTHER PROPERTIES